numpy/numpy/doc/neps/nep-0019-rng-policy.rst

-Furthermore, under this old proposal, we would have had a quite lengthy deprecation period where ``RandomState`` existed alongside the new system of basic RNGs and distribution classes.
-Leaving the implementation of ``RandomState`` fixed meant that it could not use the new basic RNG state objects.
+Furthermore, under this old proposal, we would have had a quite lengthy deprecation period where ``RandomState`` existed alongside the new system of BitGenerator and Generator classes.
+Leaving the implementation of ``RandomState`` fixed meant that it could not use the new BitGenerator state objects.
 Developing programs that use a mixture of libraries that have and have not upgraded would require managing two sets of PRNG states.
 This would notionally have been time-limited, but we intended the deprecation to be very